libretro/docs/docs/library/dosbox_pure.md

 - **Mouse Input Mode** [dosbox_pure_mouse_input] (**Auto (default)**|Virtual mouse movement|Direct controlled mouse (not supported by all games)|Touchpad mode (see description, best for touch screens)|Off (ignore mouse inputs))

 	You can disable input handling from a mouse or a touchscreen (emulated mouse through joypad will still work).
 In touchpad mode use drag to move, tap to click, two finger tap to right-click and press-and-hold to drag

+	On Android, iOS, Switch, 3DS, Wii U and Vita the default is Touchpad mode, and Auto is labelled "Auto (virtual or direct)".

 - **Bind Mouse Wheel To Key** [dosbox_pure_mouse_wheel] (**Left-Bracket/Right-Bracket**|Comma/Period|Page-Up/Page-Down|Home/End|Delete/Page-Down|Minus/Equals|Semicolon/Quote|Numpad Minus/Plus|Numpad Divide/Multiply|Up/Down|Left/Right|Q/E|Disable)